biraj21/biraj21.github.io/src/pages/posts/right-way-to-design-onboarding.md

 this helps you understand how users behave during onboarding: what they skip, where they drop off, and which flow works better.

-but it should not decide whether slack is actually connected.

-that should still come from the slack connection in your database.
+and again, it should not decide whether slack is actually connected, because that should come from the slack connection in your db.

 ### finale